 - What government policies attract MNE investment?

 - How does the host country context -- in terms of institutions, geography, position in the trade and knowledge networks, and the choices of complementary policies, like economic zones or innovation policy – interact with the effectiveness of tax policies that aim to attract MNE investment?

 Ad 1a.
 The fact that not all value-added activities of MNEs are equally footloose has important implications for policies aimed at attracting MNE investment and enhancing employment.
-Not all MNE affiliates are alike, for instance they include independent subsidiaries, production plants, and headquarters.
-While much of the political debate revolves around the establishment of headquarters, it is not clear whether headquarter locations have more or less local impacts than other parts of the firm.
-In fact, production plants may demand medium-skilled, unspecialized workers, whereas headquarter services demand highly specialized, differentiated workers.
+Not all MNE affiliates are alike, for instance they include independent subsidiaries, production plants and headquarters.
+While much of the political debate revolves around the establishment of headquarters, it is not clear whether headquarter locations have more or less local impact than other parts of the firm.
+In fact, production plants may demand medium-skilled, unspecialised workers, whereas headquarter services demand highly specialised, differentiated workers.